RobertTalbert/calculus/w2021/201-assessment-w2021.md

 - M or better on at least 6 AEPs incuding at least 4 E's
 - At least 180 points in WeBWorK
 - Pass at least 22 Daily Preps

+Also required for C or better:

+- Pass Setup bundle by ----
+- Pass Tools bundle by ----
+- Pass Review bundle by ----
+- Each at least Proficiency rating on all 6 Core

 ## Second look 2020-12-22 08:46:31